wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 by specifying the DAG topology and function input/output.
 User requests may be dispatched to a DAG if the request type is registered to be executed on the DAG.
-Cloudburst does not enforce atomicity of DAG execution, meaning that developers should be able to handle execution failures at any point of the DAG (e.g., make it fail-stop), and notify the infrastructure to restart execution from the very beginning.
+Cloudburst does not enforce atomicity of DAG execution, meaning that developers should be able to handle execution failures at any point of the DAG (e.g., make it fail-stop and idempotent, or perform persistent state cleanups), and notify the infrastructure to restart execution from the very beginning.
 Second, the output of an execution can be returned to the client, either through a message sent back from the API gateway like on conventional platforms, or, they can be stored in the KVS and retrieved by the client side application.
 Another option is to abstract away the KVS, and provide client side application with the future object.
-The future object listens on the response message, and, when a read is attempted, will return the result if it is already available, or block execution of client side application if results are not ready yet.
+The future object listens on the response message or polls the KVS, and, when a read is attempted, will return the result if it is already available, or block execution of client side application if results are not ready yet.
 Third, function arguments can be references to KVS, which preserves the values produces by previous function invocations.
-As a contract, in current serverless platforms, function arguments must be passed via messages sent from the previous function to its successors.
+As a contrast, in current serverless platforms, function arguments must be passed via messages sent from the previous function to its successors.
 The references will be resolved at function invocation time to retrieve values from the KVS.